HongYuUsc/machine_learning/README.md

 code contains the method which is used for prediction of finicial market.

-The instruction is in the README.md in "code" file
+The instruction is in the README.md in "code" folder